 Before Google Translate was found, people would translate messages literally which would make it harder to understand what the other person is trying to say.

-Then in 2004, Sergey Brin came up with the idea for Google Translate with the idea in mind of translating each and every instantly and with 100% accuracy.
+Then in 2004, Sergey Brin came up with the idea for Google Translate with the idea in mind of translating each and every instant and with 100% accuracy.

 “At the time of its launch, Google Translate only supported 2 languages: English and Russian.”